sysemenova/ip-workshop/README.md

 ## Demo 2

-This demo send a UDP packet from one python script to another one.
+This demo sends a UDP packet from one python script to another one.
 More details on running it and the code itself is in the folder `demo2`.

+### Demo 2.5

+Here, I show NAT happening!
+The configuration I'm running the scripts on is the following: there are two machines on campus that I'm connecting to.
+Both of them are within the same general private network (the way we all are), but with a layer of NAT separating them.
+The exact architecture isn't known, but it's clear to see *some* NAT is happening, since the IP is changing!